EMIT-leadership-development/emit/_programs/youth-leaders.md

 ---
 title: Youth Leaders
-heroQuote: Education is the most powerful weapon which you can use to change the world.
-hero_Quote_Cite: Nelson Mandela
+heroQuote: >-
+  “We cannot always build the future for our youth, but we can build our youth for the future.”
+hero_Quote_Cite: Franklin D. Roosevelt
 hero_image: /images/youngLeaderThinking.webp
 bookCover_image: /images/programs/YouthTrainingBook.webp
 curriculumSprite_image: /images/sprites/sprite-Set2.webp
 id: 3
-objective_markdown:
+objective_markdown: ''
 motivation: >-
   Presently the vast majority of Africa’s population is younger than 25 years old.
 We aim to equip youth leaders while they are in school, enabling them to